UnityFreeGames/metaverseworldcup/README.md

-# Welcome to The EVS NFT 💎
+# Welcome to The metaverse world cup 2022 NFT 💎
-# The EVS NFT minting dapp 🔥
+# The NFT minting dapp 🔥